ntatko/ntatko/README.md

 - 👋 Hi, I’m @ntatko
 - 👀 I’m interested in spinning up startups, no matter what they do
-- 🌱 I’m currently learning flutter/dart & cypress.js
+- 🌱 I’m currently learning rust and dart frog

 <!---
 ntatko/ntatko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.